BruceJo/OptimalEnvironmentSearchSystem/README.md

   - The resulting daily-aligned dataset was used for training and search evaluation.

+---

 # Code Explanation
 The core logic of the system is integrated into a single execution environment for transparency and reproducibility:

 - main.ipynb: This is the primary file containing all configurations.
 It covers the full pipeline:

-  - Data loading and 1st-data preprocessing (Upsampling/Downsampling).
+  - Data loading and data preprocessing (Upsampling/Downsampling).

   - Model training for growth prediction.